The ultimate "Apocalypse Now" surfing scene

-"Apocalypse Now," one of the most famous war movies ever, hides several surfing secrets, memories, and talks.
+One of the most famous war movies ever, "Apocalypse Now," hides several surfing secrets, memories, and conversations.

-The epic film was released in 1979 and showed a few surfing scenes in the middle of napalm, gun shots, and explosions.
+The epic film, released in 1979, featured a few surfing scenes in the middle of napalm, gunshots, and explosions.

 Ten years ago, "Apocalypse Now Redux" unveiled even more surfing.